Battle of Chemnitz

-The Battle of Chemnitz (14 April 1639, Gregorian calendar) took place near the town of Chemnitz, in Electorate of Saxony, during the Thirty Years' War.
-Swedish forces under Johan Banér inflicted a crushing defeat on Rodolfo Giovanni Marazzino (or von Marzin) who commanded the Saxons and an Imperial detachment under Johann Christoph von Puchheim who was captured by the Swedes.
+The Battle of Chemnitz, 14 April 1639, took place near Chemnitz in Saxony during the Thirty Years' War.
+Swedish forces under Johan Banér inflicted a crushing defeat on a combined Saxon/Imperial detachment under Rodolfo Giovanni Marazzino and von Puchheim.

 Background

-The former Swedish ally Saxony defected in the Peace of Prague 1635 to Emperor Ferdinand II.
-Swedish victory at Wittstock in autumn 1636 led to the first brief Swedish incursion into Saxony but was overturned by an Imperial counteroffensive in 1637.
+The former Swedish ally Saxony defected in the Peace of Prague (1635) to Emperor Ferdinand II.
+The Swedish victory at the Battle of Wittstock in autumn 1636 led to a brief Swedish incursion into Saxony, but this was overturned by an Imperial counteroffensive in 1637.
 The main Imperial army led by Matthias Gallas had returned from Burgundy and repulsed the Swedes back to Pomerania.
 Over most of the year 1638, the Swedes were enclosed in a few coastal fortresses on the Baltic Sea.
 However, while the Swedes under Banér were supplied and reinforced by the sea, the Imperials received little support by their allies Brandenburg and Saxony and were unable to consistently supply their army in the already war-ravaged region.
 After Gallas was pushed back to Mecklenburg by Banér in autumn and was denied winter quarters by the neighbouring Lower Saxon Circle, he retreated with his shrinking army to Bohemia.

 In January 1639, Banér seized the opportunity of Gallas' retreat and crossed the Elbe with the Swedish army.
 He went through Lüneburg that chose to stay neutral but provided him with supplies.
 To keep his army intact and bring the war into the lands of the Emperor and his allies, Banér traversed the devastated area and attacked Saxony with 18,000 men.
 After he destroyed an Imperial detachment under Hans Wolf von Salis at Elsterberg in March, he faced unexpected little resistance, taking Zwickau and Chemnitz in quick succession.
 Only when he attacked Freiberg, the silver mine of the Saxon Elector, the garrison vigorously resisted.
 Banér lost 500 men in an unsuccessful assault.
 When the Saxon army under Marazzino approached Freiberg with 5,000 men, Banér abandoned the siege and fell back via Chemnitz to join forces with Lennart Torstensson.

 The Saxon commander underestimated the Swedish strength and pursued Banér to Chemnitz.
 However, Banér had reunited his force with Torstensson at Zeitz on 12 April, boosting his overall strength to 20,000 men.
 He decided to attack the Saxons, now counting 8,000 men, before they could be reinforced by Imperials under Melchior von Hatzfeldt who were approaching from Thuringia.